cBioPortal/enhanced-fixed-datatable/README.md

 # Enhanced Fixed Datatable
 The Enhanced Fixed Datatable is an alternative to data tables such as DataTables.
-It is based on FixedDataTable, and combined with some useful features for cBioPortal team.
+It is based on FixedDataTable, and combined with some useful features for cBioPortal team. **Now we support JSX and ES2015 by using Babel**
 This infrastructure is built with generator-gulp-webapp, really appreciate the powerful JS community.

 ## Build Assets